aLLod1n/aLLod1n/README.md

 ---

 🔭 I’m currently working on:
-- **Aviafy**: A travel platform developed from scratch using the MERN stack, now in full production.
+- [**Aviafy**](https://myaviafy.com): A travel platform developed from scratch using the MERN stack, now in full production.
-- **Zaimyinfo.kz**: A platform to compare credit company offers, helping users find the best deals in Kazakhstan.
+- [**Petbuddy**](https://petbuddy.care): An AI-powered assistant and CRM platform for pet care professionals, automating customer communication, appointment booking, and follow-ups.
+- [**MikMak**](https://mikmak.com): One of the largest interactive e-commerce platforms in the world, working with Vue.js and Node.js in a widget-based and microservice architecture.

 ## 🌱 Currently Learning
 - **DevOps**